firebase/firebase-android-sdk/smoke-tests/README.md

 # Project Structure

 This Gradle project is split into flavors for each Firebase product.
 Test code lives in these flavors.
-Each flavor has a single activity with the test methods.
+Each flavor has one or more test classes in the app APK.
-Test methods are annotated with `SmokeTest`.
-The Android plugin adds additional, compound flavors, such as `androidTestDatabase`.
-These should only contain a test class that extends `SmokeTestBase`.
-The are no formal test methods in these classes.
+These are regular JUnit tests.

+There is only one testing variant, `androidTest`.
+This contains the `SmokeTestSuite` JUnit test runner.
+This custom runner finds the test classes by searching for metadata in the application's Android manifest.
+Therefore, a metadata tag named `com.google.firebase.testing.classes` is needed in each application variant with a comma-separated list of test class names.
+The `androidTest` variant does not need to be modified by test authors.

 # Test Workflow